 What to expect on a typical Sunday morning

 The social hour after the service is a good way for you to get to know us, and we you.
 Dress at our services varies.
 Wear what is comfortable for you.
-Here is a short video of fun times together, this one was a baby shower after one of the services for a couple expecting a new baby.

 |Unitarian Universalists value the many contributions of time and talent that our members and friends bring.
 Dedicated volunteers wear many hats.
 Whatever the contribution, we appreciate it as a gift that supports the ministry of the congregation as a whole.
 Lay leaders and task-oriented helpers—along with the minister, office assistant, and musicians—all play an important role in creating the Beloved Community we aspire to be.|